kurt-krueckeberg/open-fda-device-events/_sources/code-query-ideas.md

 # Code Ideas for the device/event Endpoint

+Javascript + ReactJS seems a more straight forward solution for implementing the openFDA API calls to query adverse device event data for those device I am interested in, as it client-side, browser-based solution.

+But I'm not sure is graphing libraries like D3.js are server side?

 ## Prospective Queries for LASIK-related Deviced

 1. Search for `device.device_report_product_Code="LZS"` (for device of Excimer Laser) where `mdr_text` contains `dry`: